adamosoftware/Postulate.Orm/README.md

     customer.State = "XR";
     customer.ZipCode = "12345";
     new MyDb().Update<Customer>(customer, r => r.Address, r => r.City, r => r.State, r => r.ZipCode);

+Query all customers.
+This is a two-step process, where the first step is to create a base class based on [Query&lt;TResult&gt;](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/Abstract/Query.cs) that tells Postulate how to get a connection when needed.
+This is a one-time step.
+You use this class as the basis for your other queries:

+    public class MyDbQuery<TResult> : Query<TResult>
+    {
+        public MyDbQuery(string sql) : base(sql, () => { return new MyDb().GetConnection(); })
+        {
+        }
+    }

+Now for the actual query class that returns your results.
+Parameters are added as properties of the class.

+    public class CustomerQuery<Customer>
+    {
+        public CustomerQuery() : base("SELECT * FROM [dbo].[Customer] WHERE [LastName] LIKE @lastName ORDER BY [LastName]") {
+        }

+        public string LastName { get; set; }
+    }

+Finally, you execute it like this to return all records:

+    var results = new CustomerQuery() { LastName = "O'Neil" }.Execute();

+To execute a server-side paged query, use the overload of the Execute method that accepts an ORDER BY argument as well as the page size and number.
+In this example, the results are returned in 10 record increments, and page 121 is returned here.

+    var results = new CustomerQuery() { LastName = "whoever" }.Execute("[LastName]", 10, 121);